HOW the 80/20 Rule Can Boost Your Productivity.

 This got him thinking, and he noticed this 80/20 ratio elsewhere, in the land distribution in Italy.
 He noticed that eighty percent of the land in the peninsula was owned by only twenty percent of the population.
 The same, by the way, is true today.

 Since then, we have seen this ratio in many things, thanks to the marketing consultant, Joseph Juran, who named it ‘the Pareto principle’.
-Think about your clothes.
-You will wear twenty percent of your total clothes eighty percent of the time.
-Or books.
-Eighty percent of the information is contained in only twenty percent of their pages (say the introduction and conclusion).
 Juran’s principle – ‘the vital few and the trivial many’ or the 80/20 rule – states that eighty percent of effects come from twenty percent of causes.

 Time management: Be productive, not busy.

-According to the Pareto principle, eighty percent of the results that they see – in terms of clients gained, deals made, or money earned – probably comes from only twenty percent of the work that they have done.
+According to the Pareto principle, eighty percent of the results that they see – in terms of work achieved, impact made, goals reached or money earned – probably comes from only twenty percent of the work that they have done.
 The remaining eighty percent of work produces very meagre results.

 If you want to be productive, rather than just flat-out busy, you might want to focus your attention on the gains made by the most vital portion of your time: the twenty percent.
 The rest can be given less energy, focus, and stress.

-By this point, you won’t be surprised to hear that this 80/20 ratio can be found all over the place in the business world.
-Here are some examples of ways you can apply the 80/20 rule to your business today:
+By this point, you won’t be surprised to hear that this 80/20 ratio can be found all over the place.

 You will be amazed how this simple principle shows up every day!